goaver/api-integration/website/docs/watchlist.md

 - <b>businessName (optional *)</b> - The business / organization name to search
 - <b>country (optional)</b> - The country for the individual or business
 - <b>stateOrProvince (optional)</b> - The state for the individual or business
 - <b>fileContent (optional)</b> - Base64 image (JPG or PNG) Data URL of the photo containing the individual's face.
-When provided, this will perform Visual Watchlist search in addition to the Text Watchlist search (associated fees apply).
+When provided, this will perform Visual Watchlist search in addition to the Text Watchlist search (Advanced API subscription feature).
 Information about Data URL can be found <a href="https://developer.mozilla.org/en-US/docs/Web/HTTP/Basics_of_HTTP/Data_URIs">here</a>
 - <b>fileName (required if fileContent is provided)</b> - The filename for the file content provided for the Visual Watchlist search
 - <b>categories (optional)</b> The watchlist categories to be searched, if omitted the default is to search based on the group settings.